 One downside of living in Shevlin, however, is that residents on average have to contend with a long commute, spending on average 30.23 minutes every day commuting to work.

-The citizens of Shevlin have a very low rate of college education: just 7.34% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Shevlin has a very low overall level of education: only 7.34% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Shevlin in 2022 was $31,024, which is lower middle income relative to Minnesota and the nation.
 This equates to an annual income of $124,096 for a family of four.
 However, Shevlin contains both very wealthy and poor people as well.